Amazon Music Unlimited is now available in Canada

 Today, Amazon announced the expansion of its Music Unlimited service to Canada.
 Listeners can sign up for a free 90-day trial; after that period has passed, Prime members will pay CDN $8 per month or CDN $79 per year to continue service.
-Non-Prime members will have to shell out CDN $15 per month or $149 per year.
+The family plan costs CDN $15 per month, whether you have a Prime membership or not.
+It's CDN $149 per year for Prime members.
+Non-Prime members will pay CDN $10 per month.
 Subscribers can also opt for a single device plan for CDN $4 per month, which will allow Unlimited subscribers to listen to their music on one Echo device.

 Prime members have free access to over a million songs through Prime Music.
 Amazon Music Unlimited, which is separate, is the company's premium service, and it's designed to be a rival to Spotify and Apple Music.
-It's currently available in the US and the UK; Canada is now the third country to receive the service.
+It's currently available in over 35 countries worldwide.

 While Amazon Music Unlimited may not have the subscriber numbers of competitors Apple Music of Spotify, it does have the brand power of Amazon behind it.
 People who listen to music on their Echo devices might be sorely tempted to upgrade from Prime's free music selection, especially considering the company recently updated its line of speakers (and introduced many new products as well).